vram-guild/fluidity/README.md

 ## How Fluidity is Organized
 The fludity source tree is divided into four packages as follows:
 * [**`grondag.fludity.api`**](https://github.com/grondag/fluidity/tree/master/src/main/java/grondag/fluidity/api)
-Public interfaces for use and implementation by mod.
+Public interfaces for use and implementation by mods.
 These are the only types an implementation *must* use or be aware of.

 * [**`grondag.fludity.base`**](https://github.com/grondag/fluidity/tree/master/src/main/java/grondag/fluidity/base)
 Base implementations and helpers.
 These are extensive and probably of interest to most implementations but their use is entirely optional.